 5. Menstrual Cup or Reusable Pads

 One for the girls!
 Menstrual cups and reusable pads are becoming more and more popular as the world becomes more aware of the impacts of plastic waste.
-Before travelling I invested in a menstrual cup from Organicup (made from organic materials) and it is honestly one of the best decisions I’ve made!
+Before travelling I invested in a menstrual cup (made from organic materials) and it is honestly one of the best decisions I’ve made!
+Leading brands include Mooncup and Organicup.

 Not only does it make the time of the month ten times easier, but it saves a tonne of money buying products that just get chucked away.
 Also sanitary products, especially tampons, are not the easiest thing to find whilst travelling in Southeast Asia, so having a menstrual cup is a life saver in that sense as well.